austinsamsel/airheight/source/blog/2015-11-04-building-capote-part-4.html.markdown

   }
 });</code></pre>

-The message should get logged in your console and look like: "HEY! it worked, it was 4 words!"
+The message should be logged in the console and look like: "HEY! it worked, it was 4 words!"

-Now we need a way to record how many words the user is actually typing as they type it and once we have that number we can easily save it into the database when the user submits their post.
+Now we need a way to record how many words the user is actually typing as they type and once we have that number we can easily save it into the database when the user submits their post.

-We'll write a test to make sure that if a user enters two words into the 'content' section of the post, then the word count should reflect that the word count is 2.
+We'll write a test to make sure that if a user enters two words into the 'content' section of the post, then it should be reflected that the word count is 2.
 This is the first post where we need to set a timeout before running our assertion.
-Apparently there is some lag in updating the session and reflecting that in the UI, so we'll give it half a second to update.
+Apparently there is some minimal lag in updating the session and reflecting that in the UI, so we'll give it half a second to update.
 Our test is going to look something like this:

 <pre><code class="language-javascript">// tests/mocha/client/client.js